 In Eastern Christian icons of the hospitality of Abraham, the three guests are depicted as angelic beings—a theophany of the Most Holy Trinity.

 One Ephah For the Lord

 When Hannah brought her son Samuel to Eli the priest, she offered an ephah of flour in the house of the Lord (1 Samuel 1:24).

 The Passover grain offering is specified as one ephah (Ezekiel 45:24).

 The offering of a prince on Sabbaths, feasts, and festivals includes a grain offering of one ephah (Ezekiel 45:24; 46:5, 7, 11).
 “Prince” (nasiy’) is used in Scripture of Abraham, Solomon, rulers, chiefs, and most significantly, the future Davidic king.

 Christ, the anointed priest-king and Son of David, offers himself and all of humanity to God the Father.
-The rising dough of three measures of flour suggests the communion of saints in the triune God permeated with the leaven of Christ and the Holy Spirit.
+The rising dough of three measures of flour suggests the communion of saints in the triune God, permeated with the leaven of Christ and the Holy Spirit.
 The woman, a type of Sarah, brings to mind Mary, the humble handmaid of the Lord.
-The Son of God entered our humanity as a microscopic cell and is transforming it silently and unobtrusively like yeast.
+The Son of God, having entered our humanity as a microscopic cell, transforms it silently and unobtrusively like yeast.

 The Church places herself in the loving hands of Mother Mary to knead Christ into hearts.